 - Current infections

-Lymphedema caused by the fluid build-up is painful and causes heaviness, and brings discomfort to the affected area.
-When it reaches stage 3, it can be devastating and can cause a lack of mobility; and significant depression.
+Cancer, radiation treatment for cancer, surgery, and parasites are some causes of Lymphodema.
+Other risk factors for Lymphodema can be old age, obesity, and rheumatoid arthritis.
+Due to these reasons, the lymph vessels become weak and unable to drain the lymph fluids adequately.
+They can result in a fluid build-up in the body, leading to Lymphedema.
+This condition is painful, causes heaviness, and brings discomfort to the affected area.
+There are different stages in this disorder.
+When it reaches stage 3, it can be devastating and cause a lack of mobility; and significant depression.
 It can then complicate healing.
-Lymphatic therapy, a technique used to reduce lymphedema, can bring some relief.
+Lymphatic therapy, a technique used to reduce Lymphedema, can bring some relief

-Lymphatic therapy is a massage technique used to clear congestion, Lymphedema, or any other kind, from the lymphatic vessels.
-This treatment technique is also referred to as Lymphatic Drainage Therapy or Deep Lymphatic Therapy.
+Lymphatic therapy is a massage technique applied to clear congestion, Lymphedema, or other fluid build-ups from the lymphatic vessels.
+The treatment technique is also called Lymphatic Drainage Therapy or Deep Lymphatic Therapy.
+The focus of this specialized approach is on the lymphatic system.
+The massage aims to help the body maintain proper blood circulation, body fluid balance, and immune functions

 Clearing and reabsorption

 There are two stages of lymphatic massage- clearing and reabsorption.
 The clearing process involves giving gentle pressure to the affected area, thus creating a vacuum.
-Reabsorption is the next process wherein it helps create a flushing effect and prepares the spot to bring in more fluid.
+Reabsorption is the subsequent process that helps establish a flushing effect and prepares the spot to bring in more fluid.

-It is necessary to follow some guidelines while performing the clearing process.
-It gets done in various stages.
-You should make sure you start with clearing the supraclavicular area, followed by the axillary area, and end it with the inner elbow area.
-Now the system is clear to let the fluid drain up.
-After performing the massage on the upper body parts, you can move to the legs.
-Start the massage with the point that is farthest to the injured area, and then work your way down from the upper leg area to the knee and ankle.
-Putting gentle pressure, you can stretch the skin from the leg toward the hip.
-With this, you are helping open up the lymphatic vessels and allow the excess fluid to drain into the lymph nodes situated in the groin area.
+It is important to follow specific guidelines when performing the lymphedema-clearing process, which can be done by the individual or with the guidance of a professional.
+The process includes several stages, starting with the supraclavicular area, followed by the axillary area, and ending with the inner elbow area.
+This sequence ensures that the lymphatic system is cleared and fluid is able to drain properly.
+After massaging the upper body, the legs should be worked on starting with the area farthest from the affected area and working down from the upper leg to the knee and ankle.
+Gentle pressure is applied to stretch the skin from the leg towards the hip to open up the lymphatic vessels and allow excess fluid to drain into the lymph nodes in the groin area.

 Massaging the upper body and the legs completes the clearing process.

 It is the second stage of lymphatic therapy.
 In this process, there are different steps involved.
 You begin with the farthest point of the affected area.
-You should gently massage the upper part of the body, moving from the farthest point toward it.
-With a sweeping motion, you put just enough pressure to shift the skin surface.
-Then you move to the legs.
+After gently massaging the upper part of the body, move from the far-off point toward it, with a sweeping motion and put enough pressure to shift the skin’s surface.
+Then apply this therapy to the legs.
 It starts with giving a pumping motion behind the knee.
 It creates a passage to move the fluid from the lower part of the leg up to the knee.
-Then you move to the lower leg part.
-Here you stretch the skin with an upward motion and then release it.
-Continue doing this movement from the knee to the ankle and then the feet.
-End the process by massaging the toes gently, consequently pushing the fluid upwards.
+Then moving to the lower leg part, stretch the skin with an upward motion and then release it.
+The movement continues from the knee to the ankle and then the feet, and the process ends by massaging the toes gently, consequently pushing the fluid upwards.

 Measuring the effectiveness of the massage

-If you regularly perform the lymphatic massage, your lymphedema should not get worse.
-It is essential to keep yourself well hydrated.
+If you regularly perform the lymphatic massage, your Lymphedema should not worsen.
+It is essential to keep yourself well-hydrated.
 You can do this by drinking an ample amount of water.
-It helps flush out the waste materials from the tissues and boy.
+It helps flush out the waste materials from the tissues and body.

-You ought to opt for a massage or any therapy from a certified therapist to get the best results out of undergoing this therapy.
+You ought to opt for a massage or any therapy from a certified therapist to get the best results.